Glycogen storage disease type 0: Pathophysiology

 In the early stages of fasting, the liver provides a steady source of glucose from glycogen breakdown (or glycogenolysis).
 With prolonged fasting, glucose is generated in the liver from noncarbohydrate precursors through gluconeogenesis.
 Such precursors include alanine (derived from the breakdown of proteins in skeletal muscle) and glycerol (derived from the breakdown of triacylglycerols in fat cells).
-In patients with glycogen-storage disease type 0, fasting hypoglycemia occurs within a few hours after a meal because of the limited stores of hepatic glycogen and inadequate gluconeogenesis to maintain normoglycemia.
-Feeding characteristically results in postprandial hyperglycemia and glucosuria, in addition to increased blood lactate levels, because glycogen synthesis is limited, and excess glucose is preferentially converted to lactate by means of the glycolytic pathway.
+In patients with glycogen storage disease type 0, fasting hypoglycemia occurs within a few hours after a meal because of the limited stores of hepatic glycogen and inadequate gluconeogenesis to maintain normoglycemia.
+Feeding characteristically results in postprandial hyperglycemia and glucosuria, in addition to increased blood lactate levels, because glycogen synthesis is limited, and excess glucose is preferentially converted to lactate using the glycolytic pathway.

 Diagnostic

 Important clinical criteria to consider in the evaluation of a child with hypoglycemia and suspected glycogen-storage disease type 0 (GSD-0) include (1) the presence or absence of hepatomegaly; (2) the characteristic schedule of hypoglycemia, including unpredictable, postprandial, short fast, long fast, or precipitating factors; (3) the presence or absence of lactic acidosis; (4) any associated hyperketosis or hypoketosis; and (5) any associated liver failure or cirrhosis.
 The differential diagnosis also includes ketotic hypoglycemia.
 Patients with ketotic hypoglycemia have a normal response to glucagon in the fed state.
-Patients with glycogen-storage disease type 0 have normal-to-increased response to glucagon in the fed state, with hyperglycemia and lactic acidemia.
+Patients with glycogen-storage disease type 0 have a normal-to-increased response to glucagon in the fed state, with hyperglycemia and lactic acidemia.

 Laboratory Studies

 Serum glucose levels are measured to document the degree of hypoglycemia.
-Serum electrolytes calculate the anion gap to determine presence of metabolic acidosis; typically, patients with glycogen-storage disease type 0 (GSD-0) have an anion gap in the reference range and no acidosis.
+Serum electrolytes calculate the anion gap to determine the presence of metabolic acidosis; typically, patients with glycogen storage disease type 0 (GSD-0) have an anion gap in the reference range and no acidosis.
 See the Anion Gap calculator.

 Serum lipids (including triglyceride and total cholesterol) may be measured.
-In patients with glycogen-storage disease type 0, hyperlipidemia is absent or mild and proportional to the degree of fasting.
+In patients with glycogen storage disease type 0, hyperlipidemia is absent or mild and proportional to the degree of fasting.

-Urine (first voided specimen with dipstick test for ketones and reducing substances) may be analyzed.
-In patients with glycogen-storage disease type 0, urine ketones findings are positive, and urine-reducing substance findings are negative.
+Urine (first voided specimen with a dipstick test for ketones and reducing substances) may be analyzed.
+In patients with glycogen storage disease type 0, urine ketones findings are positive, and urine-reducing substance findings are negative.
 However, urine-reducing substance findings are positive (fructosuria) in those with fructose 1-phosphate aldolase deficiency (fructose intolerance).

-Serum lactate is in reference ranges in fasting patients with glycogen-storage disease type 0.
+Serum lactate is in reference ranges in fasting patients with glycogen storage disease type 0.

 Liver function studies provide evidence of mild hepatocellular damage in patients with mild elevations of aspartate aminotransferase (AST) and alanine aminotransferase (ALT) levels.Plasma amino-acid analysis shows plasma alanine levels as in reference ranges during a fast.